anthonyec/staticbuild/README.md

 ## Why

 I used to use `jekyll` for generating [my website](https://anthonycossins.com/).
-But after switching to a new computer (M1 Macbook), I found it very difficult to setup Ruby, Bundler and all the other junk that was required to get my site running.
+But after switching to a new computer, I found it very difficult to setup Ruby, Bundler and all the other junk that was required to get my site running.

 So out of frustration I built my own static site generator within a couple of hours.
 It was messy but it worked.
 And was actually faster than `jekyll` because I don't need it to be as flexible.